-BlackBerry has another handset on the list for 2018 — a lower-cost version of the Key2 known as the Key2 LE.
-It does away with some of the more high-tech features of the expensive Key2, and cuts costs by using different materials for the body, to create a more affordable but still distinctly BlackBerry smartphone.
+The BlackBerry Key LE is a lower-cost version of the Key2, doing away with some of the more high-tech features seen on the expensive sister phone, and cutting costs by using different materials for the body, to create a more affordable but still distinctly BlackBerry smartphone.

 Design and display

-For the most part, the BlackBerry Key2 LE looks pretty similar to the Key2.
+The BlackBerry Key2 LE looks similar to the Key2.
 It has the same 4.5-inch display and a matte keyboard, but the keyboard is slightly smaller and the phone weighs less.
-The keyboard does not have the capacitive touch feature that you’ll find on the Key2, which is one of the sacrifices you make for the cheaper phone, but the new Speed Key is still present.
-It helps you swap between apps much faster using the keyboard shortcuts.
+The keyboard does not have the capacitive touch feature fro the Key2, but the Speed Key is still present.
+It makes swapping between apps much faster by using a keyboard shortcut.

 Flip the phone over and you’ll also notice that the textured back on the Key2 LE is a little different than the Key2.
 The chassis is plastic instead of aluminum, but it does come in more colors: Slate, atomic, and champagne.
 Of the three, the atomic version — which is red with a dark rear panel — looks best, and offers the only instance where the color extends into the frets between the keys on the keyboard.